eishasohail/NextRead---BOOK-RECOMMENDATION-SYSTEM/README.md

-# NextRead - Book Recommendation System
+# NextRead - AI Powered Book Recommendation System

 An AI-powered book recommendation system built using Node.js, Express.js, and Google Gemini API.
-Users enter their reading preferences like mystery, thriller, or self-help, and the app generates personalized book recommendations with title, author, and a brief description.
-The frontend features a modern, responsive design with Tailwind CSS and an animated mesh gradient background for a visually appealing experience.
+Users enter their reading preferences like mystery, thriller, or self-help and the app generates personalized book recommendations with title, author, and a brief description.
+The frontend features a modern responsive design with Tailwind CSS and an animated mesh gradient background for a visually appealing experience.
 Deployed on Render.

 ## Live Demo